robertszczygielski/mySmallMonsterGame/README.md

     - one place with string colors - enum

 ### Lesson 12.
     - add logic for enemy monster to occupy and leave the island

+### Lesson 13.
+    - add logic for counting victory points